Some basic CPE facts:

 - Level I Pastoral Supervisor

-Each CPE organisation has its own Standards, and though these may vary slightly from State to State and country to country, they essentially all share the same feartures mentioned above.
+Each CPE organisation has its own Standards, and though these may vary slightly from State to State and country to country, they essentially all share the same features mentioned above.

 These Standards define the scope, process, desired outcomes, review and accreditation criteria for all aspects and levels of CPE.

-The SANTACPE Standards are found elsewhere in this website.
+The SANTACPE Standards are found on the Resources page of this website .